rtyler/brokenco.de/_posts/2018-11-25-taking-control-of-git.md

 A quick look at my [GitHub profile](https://github.com/rtyler) and you may notice that nothing has been _deleted_.
 My objective is to own the source of truth, not to reduce the redundancy for my source code.
-Unfortunately as of today, Gitae cannot automatically push to another Git remote ([issue #3480](https://github.com/go-gitea/gitea/issues/3480)), but creating a script which can be configured as a `post-receive` hook is easy enough:
+Unfortunately as of today, Gitea cannot automatically push to another Git remote ([issue #3480](https://github.com/go-gitea/gitea/issues/3480)), but creating a script which can be configured as a `post-receive` hook is easy enough: